JohnMaliha/JohnMaliha/README.md

 ### Hi there 👋 I'm John

--🔭 Computer engineer graduate specialized in AI form Polytechnique Montréal ✨
+🔭 Computer engineer graduate specialized in AI form Polytechnique Montréal ✨

--🌱 I’m currently learning aws cloud services and data engineering.
+🌱 I’m currently learning aws cloud services and data engineering.

--👯 I’m interested in learning about DevOps technology.
+👯 I’m interested in learning about DevOps technology.

--📫 How to reach me: https://www.linkedin.com/in/john-maliha/
+📫 How to reach me: https://www.linkedin.com/in/john-maliha/

--⚡I love coding, AI,hardware and networking! 😃
+⚡I love coding, AI,hardware and networking! 😃

--💬 Ask me about anything about Python, Java, Javascript, Typescript, NodeJs, C/C++
+💬 Ask me about anything about Python, Java, Javascript, Typescript, NodeJs, C/C++

-- Join me in new projets
+ Join me in new projets

--⚡I am building an pc!
+⚡I am building an pc!